gabriel-del/contract-web-generator/README.md

 ## To Do
 * Refactoring
-* Routes and Views
 * Generate PDF with Latex
-* Header and Footer
-* Material Css
+* Update form to Material Css
 * Add Validations
 * Slide Toggle on form field (with custom validation)
 * Add Item and quantity
 * Typescript strict
 * Run Eslint
 * Substitute deprecated "empty" from rxjs
+* update Github pages